KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Recommendation: Replace eslintrc by new flat config.
 2. Information: There are updates for 2 dependencie(s):
-   - @stylistic/eslint-plugin   ^1.5.4  →   ^4.0.1
+   - @stylistic/eslint-plugin   ^1.5.4  →   ^4.2.0
-   - eslint                    ^8.56.0  →  ^9.20.1
+   - eslint                    ^8.56.0  →  ^9.21.0

 ### [MMM-EnvCanada by CharlesMorris78](https://github.com/CharlesMorris78/MMM-EnvCanada)

+1. An error occurred while getting information from 'package.json': Error: Invalid version: "1.2"
+2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-1. Recommendation: No ESLint configuration was found.
+3. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-2. ESLint issues:
-   - MMM-EnvCanada.js: Line 28, Column 5: 'myType' is assigned a value but never used. (rule: no-unused-vars)
-   - forecastdata.js: Line 1, Column 7: 'ForecastData' is defined but never used. (rule: no-unused-vars)

 ### [MMM-EskomSePush by mumblebaj](https://github.com/mumblebaj/MMM-EskomSePush)